MicrosoftDocs/cpp-docs/docs/ide/include-cleanup-messages.md

 ## `VCIC001`: Content from #include is used in this file and transitively included

 This message means that you're using content from a header file that is included indirectly.

 For example, you may be directly including a header file that also contains `#include <string>`.
 If you use `string` in your code, but don't `#include <string>` in that file, it works as long as the other header file continues to indirectly include `<string>` for you.
-This message identifies that this is going on in your code so that you can take action to directly include the transitively included header file.
+This message identifies this sitution in your code so that you can take action to directly include the transitively included header file.
 For more information, see [Direct vs indirect headers](include-cleanup-overview.md#direct-vs-indirect-headers).

 ## `VCIC002`: #include is not used in this file

-This message indicates that the specified header file is not used in the current file.
+This message means that the specified header file is not used in the current file.
 You can remove the associated `#include` directive to cleanup your includes and improve your build times.

 ## See also